“We are very pleased to be working in partnership with John Clements in the Profoto Lighting School.

 A couple of trips followed during the following months to their HQ in Sweden, to help make sure we were all completely up to speed with the design, ethos and potential uses of their amazing product line up.

-And, as I had been using Profoto since the 1990’s professionally, I was very pleased to do so, and join other photographers from Europe, Australia, Asia and North America.
+And, as I had been using Profoto since around 2000 professionally, I was very pleased to do so, and join other photographers from Europe, Australia, Asia and North America.

-It goes without saying that I am looking forward to working with ProFoto going forward.
+It goes without saying that I am looking forward to working with ProFoto further going forward.